Welcome to the Yule lights blog! Here is where you'll find more information

 I only had one bad experience so far with a seller who neglected to mention that a vintage box had water damage.
 That was bad enough, but what really annoyed me was that the seller put tape on the set's box to close it up prior to shipping.
 You NEVER do that!
 It took me hours of soaking the box with solvent before I could get the tape off without tearing the fiberboard.
 I was not pleased.

 I consider my Christmas display to be average, maybe a 4 on the Griswold scale.
+(Remember Clark Griswold?)
 It has a retro look that includes C-7 lights, bubble lights, and NOEL standard miniature reflector sets.

-As to live vs. plastic, I have an artificial tree that way I can keep it up late - but never past good Friday !
+As to live vs. plastic, I have always done an artificial tree so that way I can keep it up late, typically into late January - but never past good Friday !

 with a row of red,